wp-plugins/wordpress-form-manager/readme.txt

 = How do I use / what is reCAPTCHA? =

 The 'reCAPTCHA' form element is a spam / bot blocker.
-It presents an image of some distorted text and asks you to enter the text, proving that you are a human being and not a spam bot.
+It can be though of as a 'human test', that is, it distinguishes between human beings using your site and a spam bots.
+It presents an image of some distorted text and asks you to enter the text.

 To use a reCAPTCHA, simply insert one into your form - though you have to enter the reCAPTCHA API keys in the 'Settings' page under 'Forms' in WordPress.